Wafflol/Obsidian/Math 101/work.md

 e rewrite.

 To start off, we know that a vertical slice of a cone is a hyperbola.
+Thus,